projectcalico/calicoctl/docs/LearnCalico.md

   (responsible for IP routing and ACL programming) and a BGP agent (BIRD) used for distributing routes between hosts.
-- A command line tool `calicoctl` used for starting a `calico/node` container, configuring Calico poicy, adding and removing containers in a Calico network via orchestration tools, and managing certain network and diagnostic administration.
+- A command line tool `calicoctl` used for starting a `calico/node` container, configuring Calico policy, adding and removing containers in a Calico network via orchestration tools, and managing certain network and diagnostic administration.

 A number of additional GitHub repositories provide library functionality and